Hospital Pricing and Charges

 The EOB from your insurance company will explain what the insurance company paid the hospital for your care, or what it declines to pay.
 You may receive a bill for expenses not covered by your insurance company, such as co-pays, deductibles or co-insurance.
 If you have any questions about your hospital bill, please contact our Business Office at 785-336-6181.

 If you have health insurance, there is a good chance we will be able to provide an estimate of your out-of-pocket responsibility.
 Availability of this service is dependent on your insurance company being able to provide us with up to date benefit information prior to your service.
 For the most accurate information, check with your insurance company on your coverage.
-For your convenience, a list of Kansas Insurance Company phone numbers and websites is available here.

 This list of charges reflects the standard charges for inpatient and outpatient services provided at Nemaha Valley Community Hospital.
 It is important to note that the hospital’s list of charges is the same for all patients but each patient’s circumstances will determine what is required for their care.
 A patient’s financial responsibility for services provided may vary, depending upon payment plans negotiated with individual health insurers as well as reimbursement schedules set forth by public payers such as Medicare and Medicaid.
 Patients should contact our Business Office at 785-336-6181 for assistance and additional questions.
 These charges do not include items or services that may be billed separately for visiting specialty physician services, lab, diagnostic services, etc.